sbb-design-systems/lyne-components/src/components/dialog/dialog-title/readme.md

 ## Interactions

 A close button is always displayed and can be used to close the dialog.
 Optionally, a back button can be shown with the property `back-button` (default is `false`).
+Note that setting an `accessibilityBackLabel` will also display a back button.

 ```html
 <sbb-dialog>